Reduction along strong Dirac maps: Reductions of quasi-Poisson structures

+Using the gluing laws, the functor $\mathcal{F}_G$ is completely determined by the symplectic varieties to which it maps $n$-punctured spheres, which are known as the \emph{Moore--Tachikawa varieties}.
+Candidates for these varieties were constructed in \cite{gin.kaz:21} by defining their coordinate ring explicitly, reducing the conjecture to the statement that these rings are finitely generated.
+In type $A$, the conjecture was then settled by identifying the spaces constructed in \cite{gin.kaz:21} with Coulomb branches of star shaped quiver gauge theories \cite{bra.fin.nak:19}.
+In general Lie type, open dense submanifolds of the Moore--Tachikawa varieties can be realized as Hamiltonian reductions relative to the action of a group scheme known as the universal centralizer \cite{gin.kaz:21} (see also \cite{bie:21} for an equivalent construction).

-One can formulate a multiplicative analogue of this conjecture, where the morphisms in the target category are quasi-Hamiltonian $G \times H$-varieties.
-The conjecture then requires a functor which sends the cap to the quasi-Hamiltonian $G$-space $G \times \Sigma$ \cite[Example 2.8]{bal:21}, where $\Sigma$ is the Steinberg cross-section discussed in Example \ref{steinslice}.
+In \cite{cro.may:21} it was shown that the construction of \cite{gin.kaz:21} is a special case of a more general procedure of symplectic reduction along a submanifold.
+In this section, we formulate a multiplicative version of the Moore--Tachikawa conjecture where the morphisms in the target category are quasi-Hamiltonian $G \times H$-varieties.
+The conjecture then requires a functor which sends the cap to the quasi-Hamiltonian $G$-space $G \times \Sigma$, where $\Sigma$ is the Steinberg cross-section discussed in Example \ref{steinslice}.
 The quasi-Hamiltonian varieties corresponding to the $n$-punctured spheres under this conjectural functor are multiplicative analogues of the Moore--Tachikawa varieties.
-In this section, we construct smooth open dense subvarieties of these spaces and we show that they satisfy the corresponding gluing laws.
+We use our main Theorem \ref{main} to construct open dense submanifolds of these spaces and show that they satisfy the expected gluing laws.

 Let $G$ be a simply-connected complex semisimple group and let $\Gad$ be its adjoint form.
 Consider the double